 Opening times: Tuesdays through to Sundays 09.00 – 12.00

 The Ticket Office closes an hour earlier.

 Days of closure to the public: Mondays, December 25, January 1, May 1.

 The Colosseum, also known as the Flavian Amphitheatre is the true symbol of Rome itself and according to the famous prophecy by the venerable Bede, of its “eternity”.
-It was built by the Flavian Emperors; its original name is in fact the Flavian Amphitheatre whereas the name Colosseum originates in the XIth century inspired by its vicinity to the Colossus of Nero a 33 metre high bronze statue of Emperor Nero.
+It was built by the Flavian Emperors; its original name is, in fact, the Flavian Amphitheatre whereas the name Colosseum originates in the XIth century inspired by its vicinity to the Colossus of Nero a 33 meter high bronze statue of Emperor Nero.
 It was actually built on the spot where the artificial lake of the Domus Aurea used to be.
 Emperor Vespasian had the first stone placed in 72 AD but it wasn’t opened until 80 AD by Titus.
 The opening ceremony lasted a small matter of 100 days and during the outrageous spectacles that even reproduced naval battles with real ships, some 5000 animals imported all the way from Africa are purported to have been killed.
 Of course the Gladiator fights were the big attractions as epic films like “The Gladiator” have amply recounted.

 The structure of The Colosseum was damaged on various occasions by fires and earthquakes and was of course promptly restored to its original splendour until the very last “show” opened its gates in 523 AD.
 After that date, the place was abandoned to later make room for a cemetery and dwellings.